 It's super quick - just a minute or two is all you need to do!

-Yes, it's a vegan salad as we don't use mayo or any dairy.
+Yes, it's a vegan salad as we don't use mayo or any dairy, and make a tahini dressing instead.
 It's also gluten free.

-Find easy to make and healthy salad recipes, including my popular butternut and beetroot salad and my pretty spiced turmeric cauliflower salad.
+Find easy to make and salad recipes, including my popular butternut and beetroot salad and my pretty beet and kale salad.
 Some recent recipes to enjoy:

 I'm always in the kitchen, so come join me on Instagram, Facebook and Pinterest to be the first to hear of new recipes!
 And I love to hear from you - so please do leave a star rating or comment below!